Definition of Mixed-Use Building

 What are examples of mixed-use buildings?

-A mixed-use building is one that, as the name suggests, has different components and different uses, rather than single use buildings that only serve one purpose.
+As the name suggests, this type of building has different components and different uses, rather than single use buildings that only serve one purpose.

-It can include any combination of components, such as commercial, retail, office, housing, industrial, medical, and recreational components.
+It can include different types of components, such as commercial, retail, office, housing, industrial, medical, and recreational components.
 It may be difficult to picture a mixed-use building, though— it is very likely that you have seen one, or even been inside of one before!

 What is a mixed-use condominium?

-A mixed-use condominium is a type of condominium building that is different from residential condominiums.
-The condominium component is still residential, but it also combines this residential component with other components that make it a mixed-use condominium building.
+This is a type of condominium building that is different from residential condominiums.
+The condominium component is still residential, but it also combines this residential component with other components that allows for public and private interests.

-A very common example of a mixed-use condominium would be a building that combines shops or office spaces with condominiums.
+A very common example of this would be a building that combines shops or office spaces with condominiums.

 For example, if you have ever seen a shopping area with shops on the lower floors and condos on the top levels, this is a mixed-use condominium building.